GhadaMagdy/linux-configuration-server/README.md

 1. Restart ssh service `sudo service ssh restart`

+### Change ssh port to 2200
+1. Run `sudo nano /etc/ssh/sshd_config` (you may asked to do that using root you can switch to root by `sudo su -`)

+1. find line Port 22

+1. change to Port 2200

+1. ctrl + x -> y -> enter to save and exit sshd_config file

+1. Restart ssh service `sudo service ssh restart`

 ### Configure the firewall
 1. Check to see if the ufw (the preinstalled ubuntu firewall) is active by running `sudo ufw status`